-Bob Migliorini concluded his seventh season as the Albertus Magnus head men's and women's tennis coach after taking over the progam in 2011.
+Bob Migliorini begins his eighth season as the Albertus Magnus head men's and women's tennis coach after taking over the progam in 2011.

 ALBERTUS WOMEN'S TENNIS

 The women's tennis team finished the 2018 season with an overall record of 4-9 and a 0-7 league mark.

 Albertus Magnus finished the 2017 season with an overall record of 7-8 and qualified as the No. 6 seed in the Great Northeast Athletic Conference (GNAC) thanks to a 1-5 mark in league play.
 The Falcons recorded back-to-back wins against Sarah Lawrence and Mount Ida as well as made their third straight appearance in the GNAC Tournament.

 It was another successful fall season on the courts for the women's tennis team in 2016, as the Falcons finished the year with a 5-7 overall record and qualified as the No. 5 seed in the Great Northeast Athletic Conference (GNAC) Tournament thanks to a 2-4 mark in league matches.
 Albertus Magnus reeled off two separate two-game winning streaks this autumn as well as made their second straight appearance in the GNAC Tournament.

 The women's team had their most successful season in school history in the fall of 2015, as the Falcons ended the year with a program-best 8-6 overall record and qualified for the GNAC Tournament as the No. 5 seed thanks to a 2-4 mark in league matches.